 - Take advantage of vehicle stops to check thickets and trees.
 I had a great sighting of a speckled mousebird when our fellow travelers were watching a sleeping lion.

 - We recommend carrying at least one camera with a quick telephoto lens.
 Grab a picture whenever you see an unusual bird.
 You can try to identify it later if there isn’t time for an ID on the game drive.

 - I carry a superzoom with Zeiss lens which works very well for capturing quick images of birds.
 Dave carries a dSLR with a variety of lenses.
 More on safari gear we carry here.

 - Download a birding app before the trip or carry a pocket guide.
-This is optional as most lodges will have books about birds on safari, and some guides will bring a nature guide with them, but I like having a simple bird guide with me when I’m reviewing images.
+Most lodges will have books about birds of Africa, and some guides will bring a nature guide with them, but I like having a simple bird guide with me when I’m reviewing images.

 - Always be alert for bird sightings.
 We saw three of our life birds at airports: Crowned Crane, Secretary Bird, and Silverbird.

 - Lastly, but very important – respect your fellow travelers time.
 Safaris are expensive, often once-in-a-lifetime trips, so don’t monopolize the game drives.
 Understand that the truck will not stop for you to get the perfect photograph.
 If you’re easily frustrated by missed sightings, then book a dedicated birding tour.